-Exam board: OCR (click for further information) Head of Subject: Mr A H Jones
+Head of Subject: Mr A H Jones

-All students will follow the OCR Design Technology J310 specification for the new Design Technology GCSE.
-This specification offers students the opportunity to apply their learning to real-life situations, to given design problems and scenarios.
-The qualification aims to relate authentic real-world awareness of iterative design practices and strategies used by the creative, engineering and manufacturing industries.
-Students will be required to use critical thinking leading towards invention and design innovation, to design and make prototypes that solve real and relevant problems, considering their own and others' needs, wants and values.
+Students will follow the OCR Design Technology J310 specification.
+This specification offers students the opportunity to apply their learning to real-life situations and to given design problems and scenarios.
+It aims to relate authentic real-world awareness of iterative design practices and strategies used by the creative, engineering and manufacturing industries.
+Students will be required to use critical thinking leading towards invention and design innovation to design and make prototypes that solve real problems, considering their own and others' needs, wants and values.

-The course enables students to develop their current learning at Key Stage 3 (KS3) in Design Technology, furthering their critical thinking and practical skills.
-The skills set from this course will serve students well in their futures, with A Levels, Further Education, Higher Education or into the workplace.
+The course enables students to develop their Key Stage 3 learning in Design Technology, furthering their critical thinking and practical skills.
+The skillset from this course will serve students well in the future, with A Levels, higher education or into the workplace.

-This new qualification will give students an opportunity to engage with creativity and innovation, and enhance their skills by the application of knowledge from other subject areas across the curriculum such as Mathematics, Science, Art and Design, Computing and Humanities as well as the practical and technical knowledge and understanding they will learn from Design and Technology.
+The qualification will give students an opportunity to engage with creativity and innovation, and enhance their skills by the application of knowledge from other subject areas across the curriculum such as Mathematics, Science, Art, Computer Science and Humanities, as well as the practical and technical knowledge and understanding they will learn from Design Technology.